 Aircraft Design and Aircraft Systems

 There is strong push to produce more green aircraft with higher efficiency and at a lower cost.
 This result in a new profile of requirements for the aircraft design, as well as the introduction of alternative technologies in onboard energy systems, e.g. more electric systems.
-Another trend is the move towards unmanned areal systems.
+Another trend is the move towards unmanned aerial systems.
 As a result, new configurations are interesting and needs to be investigated.

 The focus areas for research at the division is placed on preliminary design, aircraft systems, configuration aerodynamics, and subscale flight testing.
 Tools development is in design automation for CAD, aerodynamic modelling, design optimisation, and system simulation.